 The Bachelor of Interdisciplinary Studies degree program is intended for adults who earned a high school diploma not less than four years prior to enrollment, have earned sixty transferable semester credits from one or more regionally accredited colleges or universities, and are prepared to enter a rigorous program of study.
-Half of the 60 transfer credits are to satisfy the general education guidelines of the Liberal Studies Core.
+Half of the 60 transfer credits are to satisfy the general education guidelines of the Liberal Studies Core (30 credits beyond English composition requirement).
 Applicants to the B.I.S. programs in partnership with Tidewater Community College or Northern Virginia Community College need to have earned at least fifteen of the sixty transferable semester credits from the respective partnership institution.
 Applicants must complete a formal application for admission, be in good academic and social standing, and have earned at least a 2.0 cumulative grade point average at the institution they attended most recently.
 Additionally, applicants must be in good financial as well as academic and social standing at the University of Virginia.
 Prospective students apply through the School of Continuing and Professional Studies’ Office of Admission Services rather than to the Office of Undergraduate Admission.
 Although applicants submit official transcripts as part of their application, prospective students should submit unofficial transcripts of all previously attended college course work for a pre-application evaluation and feedback.
 A personal interview with a B.I.S. representative is a required component of the application process.
 Students who have been denied admission to another undergraduate program at the University must wait one year before applying to the B.I.S. program.

 To be awarded the B.I.S. degree, students must present 120 approved semester credits, including 60 credits earned at the University of Virginia, and successfully complete the B.I.S. curriculum, as outlined below in “Curriculum.”
 At least 51 credits taken at the University must have been completed on a graded (A+ to D-) basis.
 Students must have earned a 2.000 cumulative grade point average on all work taken at the University.
 Students are subject to the degree and curricular requirements in effect for the semester in which they were admitted to the B.I.S. program.